btf-org/flank/README.md

 # Flank

-Flank is a modern, open-source SSRS.
+Flank is a lightweight SSRS for quick reports.

 - 🔥 **Blazing-fast authoring loop** — No drag-and-drop.
 Just write SQL once.
 - 🤖 **AI-friendly** — No new language to learn.
 Just use Claude Code / Copilot.